-The main reasons the Association holds reserves are: to meet it's current and anticipated statutory solvency margins; to minimise the risks of matters that are outside the scope of solvency requirements materially affecting the Association's financial results and to minimise the effect of any material change in the Association's financial results on the level of contributions paid by Members.
+The main reasons the Association holds reserves are: to meet its current and anticipated statutory solvency margins; to minimise the risks of matters that are outside the scope of solvency requirements materially affecting the Association's financial results and to minimise the effect of any material change in the Association's financial results on the level of contributions paid by Members.

-The Association's reserves at the yearend were US\$35.1 million.
-This exceeds the Association's policy of holding reserves between US\$25 million and US\$35 million.
-This has been bought about by the better than forecast Investment returns.
-The Directors will consider the level of reserves at the May 2017 Board meeting.
+The Association's reserves at the yearend were US\$37.6 million.
+This fits within the parameters of the Association's policy of holding reserves between US\$25 million and US\$40 million.
+The upper reserving limit was increased at the October 2017 Directors' Meeting, from US\$35 million to US\$40 million.